SDivakarBhat/site_trial.github.io/index.md

 ## Research Experience
 ### CIRES-NET: Curriculum-driven Incremental learning Network for Remote Sensing Image Clas-sification  &nbsp;   &nbsp;   &nbsp; (May ’19 - May ’20)&nbsp;
-Guide: Prof.  Subhasis Chaudhuri, Department of Electrical Engineering, IIT Bombay&nbsp;
+Guide: Prof.  Subhasis Chaudhuri, Department of Electrical Engineering, IIT Bombay&nbsp;<br/>
-o A faster and better performing continual learning technique for remote sensing image classification. o Approach utilised curriculum learning to speed up the training time and also improve the result. o Achieved about __19% margin__ above the closest performing existing algorithm on NWPU-RESISC45 dataset. o Proposed approach was about __two times faster__ than the baseline algorithm
+* A faster and better performing continual learning technique for remote sensing image classification.
+* Approach utilised curriculum learning to speed up the training time and also improve the result.
+* Achieved about __19% margin__ above the closest performing existing algorithm on NWPU-RESISC45 dataset.
+* Proposed approach was about __two times faster__ than the baseline algorithm

 ```markdown